keptn/tutorials/site/tutorials/keptn-argo-integration.md

 ## Create Argo App
 Duration: 4:00

+Next, we set up an Argo app.
+Therefore, this tutorial assumes that you have completed the [Argo CD installation](https://argoproj.github.io/argo-cd/getting_started/#1-install-argo-cd) and [Argo Rollouts installation](https://argoproj.github.io/argo-rollouts/getting-started/#install-argo-rollouts).

 1. Create an Argo app using the `argocd` CLI.
 Therefore, the app name has to follow the format `ServiceName-StageName` and the namespace has to follow the format `ProjectName-StageName`: